 One good thing is that there are plenty of women around the world willing to hook up, for a short or long time, based on nothing more than a mutual attraction.
 It’s not even that tough to find, with societal norms being more of an obstacle than anything else.
 Many times it’s just so much easier to pursue it through paid avenues.

-I’ve already written about times when it makes more sense to pay for sex than to try to romance or impress your way into the action, especially for a short romp or two.
-On the surface it might appear that the people interviewed in the article I linked to today would agree with me, at least on the philosophical level.
+I’ve already written about times when it makes more sense to pay for sex than to try to romance or impress your way into the action.
+Especially for a short romp or two.
+On the surface it might appear that the people interviewed in the article I linked to today would agree with me.
+At least on the philosophical level.
 They clearly see relationships between people as being at least as much of a financial move as anything else.
-Maybe they even think that’s the main thing it is, and looking at the way marriage works they are probably correct.
+Maybe they even think that’s the main thing a relationship is, and looking at the way marriage works they are probably correct.

-The truth is though, I imagine many of them would be repulsed by the idea that we share any kind of outlook on sex, relationships and money.
+The truth is though, I imagine many of the credit seekers would be repulsed by the idea that we share any kind of outlook on sex, relationships, and money.
 I know I am.
 While I have no problem with the exchange of money for sexual services, I find the practice of people doing background checks and credit checks on people they claim to want to enter into a “loving relationship” with truly revolting.